 If your pooch claws at your hands or mouths you, you should work on his basic impulse control first.
 This is why the game is not only fun but also beneficial in several ways: it teaches the dog impulse control and provides mental stimulation on top of nose work training.

 5. Create an Indoor Dog Agility Obstacle Course

-An obstacle course for dog agility training is a perfect way to keep your canine fit and train him at the same time.
-However, when you are stuck indoors during a shelter-in-place, you have to get creative if you want to make an obstacle course for your dog.
+An obstacle course for dog agility training is a perfect way to keep your canine fit and train him simultaneously.
+However, when you are stuck indoors during a shelter-in-place, you must get creative if you want to make an obstacle course for your dog.

 6. Teach Your Pet to Put His Toys Away